drewnicolette/captureFileUpdatesProcess/README.md

 How to RUN THE FIRST TIME:
 1. Clone the repo
 2. Edit the main file:
   2a.
-Change the path parameter to point to the directory where you want to keep a _curr file and a _prev file 2b.
+Change the path parameter to point to the directory where you want to keep a _curr file and a _prev file
+  2b.
 Change the column_names parameter to the columns of your csv file
   2c.
 Change the key parameter to the key of your file
 3. All you need to do now is create a .csv file in the directory you pointed to in step 2a. and name it the same as your curr_file parameter in the main.py file...
 Note: Using excel you can add/edit data to it or if you already have an excel file, save it as a .csv in that directory
 Note: Make sure file is closed and not open...
 You will get a permissions error if it is open
-4. Once those you added that file to that directory, run the main.py file (python3 main.py) 4a.
+4. Once those you added that file to that directory, run the main.py file (python3 main.py)
+  4a.
 It will prompt you to create a prev file and certain directories because it is your first time running and you won't have a previous file or achive directories..
-So say yes to all the prompts!
+  4b.
+SO SAY YES TO ALL THE PROMPTS
 5. The program will run...